 As a result Giki has compiled a list of commonly cited chemicals of concern using a number of sources.
 These are the Campaign for Safe Cosmetics (a US based not-for profit), Breast Cancer UK (following their #ditchthejunk campaign), the David Suzuki Foundation (a Canadian charity) and Wikidata (reference for alternative names which is a pressing issue in this area).
 An increasing number of retailers now also have their own checklists and will not stock products containing chemicals listed on it.
 Furthermore many brands are also launching products that avoid the most commonly cited chemicals often alongside their traditional brand portfolios.

 This list can never be fully comprehensive or complete so always check the label.
 We look to our users to help us to evolve the list over time so it focuses on what they most care about.
 The full list is available on request.

 We then compare this list against ingredients on the label and products without chemicals of concern are awarded a badge.
 The list includes a number of ingredients or groups that consumers most often cite as concerning such as: parabens, phthalates, siloxanes, aluminum salts, Triclosan, Formaldehyde, sulphates and ethanolamines.
 However, with so many chemicals, and the use of different names for those chemicals, users should always use additional research if they want to exclude certain chemicals from their personal care basket.

 Free from additives

-Around the world people are concerned that they are overweight, many of them are looking to lose weight and the majority want to cut back on fat and sugar whilst eating more natural and fresh foods with this in mind.
+Around the world many people are concerned that they are overweight, want to lose weight and the majority want to cut back on fat and sugar whilst eating more natural and fresh foods at the same time.

 Whilst different diet plans shift in popularity through time there is consistent advice provided by health organisations, such as the WHO and NHS, which focuses on eating a balanced diet (i.e. a variety of food), plenty of vegetables and fruit, moderate amounts of fat and less salt and sugar.